kadena-io/pact/docs/pact-reference.md

     (and? (where 'title (= "Programmer"))
           (where 'salary (< 90000))))))

-;; the same quert could be performed on a list with 'filter':
+;; the same query could be performed on a list with 'filter':

 (reverse (sort ['age]
   (filter (and? (where 'title (= "Programmer"))